What are they, special rules?

 The number and age of children in your booking if appropriate; and

 If you have a very young child and need to request a cot in your room (not always available so allow for taking your own), please advise us in the Additional Requirements section.
+Cots where available are either no charge or a discretionary donation to the guest house for linen/use.

 Back to Top Can I book for next year?